birb-digital/wrongthink-server/README.md

 * has notifications using MaterializeCSS
 * is verifiable

+### IMPORTANT: no warranty is provided with this software. you are using it at your own risk. please see [SECURITY.md](SECURITY.md) for more info

 ## credits
 wrongthink.me would not be possible without the following libraries:
 * [TweetNaCl.js (cryptography)](https://github.com/dchest/tweetnacl-js) and [its](https://github.com/dchest/tweetnacl-util-js) [addons](https://github.com/dchest/tweetnacl-auth-js)